romamikhailov/SkillFactory/module_2/README.md

 ## Techniology Stack
 This project was build using Pandas, Numpy, Matplotlib.
 ## About the data
-The data is represented by a dataset as a file in the csv format Total records in the dataset: 395
+The data is represented by a dataset as a file in the csv format.
+Total records in the dataset: 395
 Total Columns: 30
 The dataset contains the following data:
   - empty values
   - typos or incorrect values (outliers)